azurestandard/azure-angular-providers/README.md

   the resend token and a session object.
 If a new user was created, the session object will have a person property and the response will authenticate the user.
-* `AzureAPI.resendConfirmationEmail({token: ..., 'base-url': ...})` to
+* `AzureAPI.resendRegistrationEmail({token: ..., 'base-url': ...})` to
-  resend the confirmation email to the user with the given resend token.
+  resend the registration email to the user with the given resend token.
 It returns an [HttpPromise][] for a 204 response.
 * `AzureAPI.resetPassword({email: ..., 'base-url': ...})` to
   send a password-reset confirmation email to the user.